|The Eagles as they look today.|

 The Last Resort – Hotel California – 1976

 The Last Resort is Henley’s magnum opus on the perils of commercialization and over-development, told through the lense of an American history lesson.
-The band themselves have downplayed the song, claiming it was never fully-realised musically, but from the first time I heard it as a kid till now as an adult, The Last Resort always gets me.
+The band themselves have downplayed the song, claiming it was never fully-realised musically, but from the first time I heard it as a kid until now as an adult, The Last Resort always gets me.
 “You call some place paradise, kiss it goodbye,” is so depressing and yet so beautifully sung.
 Stunning.

 Bitter Creek – Desperado – 1973